cunnie/writings/i_am_become_forever.md

 He placed his aviator glasses in his pocket.
 That way if they lost his luggage he'd still have the glasses.
 And he packed the cash in his wallet.
 It was a good thing he had a big wallet.
-He summoned an Uber to take him to the airport.
+He summoned a Lyft to take him to the airport.

 He checked in without event.
 He was hours early.
 There was nothing to do at the airport — airports are boring places.
 Fortunately he brought his laptop, and he